albertomh/Nacar/README.md

 line.
 It is responsible for running initial checks, and orchestrating the core functionalities such as reading YAML blueprints, parsing them into an in-memory representation, validating the blueprint, translating to the target language, and persisting the result to a file.
+[Click here](docs/Entrypoint.md) to read more about Nacar's entrypoint.

 ### Parsing blueprints